 The Trust is a Delaware statutory trust organized on January 27, 2011, and is registered with the Securities and Exchange Commission ("SEC") as an open-end management investment company.
 The Fund is a series, or mutual fund, of the Trust.
 The Fund is a non-diversified series and has its own investment objective and investment policies.
 Shares of other series of the Trust are offered in separate prospectuses and SAIs.
 The Fund's Prospectus and this SAI are a part of the Trust's Registration Statement filed with the SEC.
 Copies of the Trust's complete Registration Statement may be obtained from the SEC upon payment of the prescribed fee, or may be accessed free of charge at the SEC's website at www.sec.gov.
 As permitted by Delaware law, the Trust's Board of Trustees (the "Board") may create additional classes of the Fund and may create additional series (and classes thereof) of the Trust and offer shares of these series and classes under the Trust at any time without the vote of shareholders.
-On October 15, 2021, the Long Only sub-fund of the Ecofin Vista Master Fund Limited, established in May 2019 (the "Predecessor Fund"), an unregistered Cayman Islands limited liability company, was reorganized into the Fund by transferring substantially all of the Predecessor Fund's assets to the Fund in exchange for Institutional Class shares of the Fund.
 The Fund has two classes of shares: A Class shares and Institutional Class shares.
 Tortoise Capital Advisors, L.L.C., ("TCA Advisors" or the "Adviser"), is the investment adviser to the Fund.
-Ecofin Advisors Limited ("Ecofin" or the "Sub-Adviser") is the investment sub-adviser to the Fund.
+Ecofin Advisors, LLC ("Ecofin" or the "Sub-Adviser") is the investment sub-adviser to the Fund.
 The Adviser is affiliated with the Sub-Adviser and Tortoise Index Solutions, LLC, doing business as TIS Advisors ("TIS Advisors").
 The Adviser advises four other series of the Trust and TIS Advisors manages three other series of the Trust.